Effects of immigration to the United States: Science and engineering

 In recent years, the number of applicants for faculty openings at research universities have increased dramatically.
 Numbers of 50 to 200 applications for a single faculty opening have become typical, yet even with such high numbers of applicants, the foreign-born component is in excess of 50%.
 60% of the top science students and 65 percent of the top math students in the United States are the children of immigrants.
 In addition, foreign-born high school students make up 50 percent of the 2004 U.S.Math Olympiad's top scorers, 38 percent of the U.S. Physics Team, and 25 percent of the Intel Science Talent Search finalists—the United States' most prestigious awards for young scientists and mathematicians.

 Among 1985 foreign-born engineering doctorate holders, about 40% expected to work in the United States after graduating.
 An additional 17 percent planned to stay on as post-doctorates, and most of these are likely to remain permanently in the United States.
 Thus, almost 60% of foreign-born engineering doctorate holders are likely to become part of the US engineering labor force within a few years after graduating.
 The other approximately 40% of foreign born engineering PhDs mostly likely find employment working for multinational corporations outside of the US.

 In the 2004 Intel Science Talent Search, more children (18) have parents who entered the country on H-1B (professional) visas than parents born in the United States (16).
 New H-1B visa holders each year represent less than 0.04 percent of the U.S. population.
 Foreign born faculty now account for over 50% of faculty in engineering (1994).

 27 out the 87 (more than 30%) American Nobel Prize winners in Medicine and Physiology between 1901 and 2005 were born outside the US.

+Immigrants from North Africa and the Middle East, on average, have higher levels of education.
+Their industries tend to be more similar to those of workers born in the United States than to those from other countries, with relatively higher shares of workers in management, business, science, and the arts.